-While CBDC design proposals, including ours, have received increasing attention for their technical characteristics, we believe it is crucial to also focus on the interaction aspects of our CBDC system and adopt a human-centred perspective.
-We created a workshop called “Human-centred CBDC” based on the Socio-Technical Walkthrough method~\cite{herrmann2004socio,herrmann2009socio}.
+While digital currency design proposals, including ours, have received increasing attention for their technical characteristics, we believe it is crucial to also focus on the interaction aspects of our digital currency system and adopt a human-centred perspective.
+We created a workshop called “Human-centred digital currency” based on the Socio-Technical Walkthrough method~\cite{herrmann2004socio,herrmann2009socio}.
 This method helps groups understand complex systems by discussing a diagram of the system step-by-step.
 We held the workshop twice with a total of 15 participants and made changes between sessions based on feedback.
-The workshop had four main goals: to help team members get to know each other, to align everyone’s understanding of the CBDC system we were designing, to refine the journey of a CBDC asset in our system, and to explore the human factors of the system from different users’ perspectives.
+The workshop had four main goals: to help team members get to know each other, to align everyone’s understanding of the digital currency system we were designing, to refine the journey of a digital currency asset in our system, and to explore the human factors of the system from different users’ perspectives.

+Team members in this ``internal'' workshop included academics with backgrounds in computer science, finance, and design; representatives from different groups within a central bank; and representatives from different groups within a global-scale technology infrastructure solutions provider.
 In the workshop, we utilised Miro to turn our current work-in-progress which focussed on the technical requirements of our system into an interactive experience.
-Participants engaged within our proposed technical system by taking on the role of assigned stakeholder roles and followed the process of creating, validating, and spending a CBDC asset using interactive elements (see Figure~\ref{fig:enter-blind}).
+Participants engaged within our proposed technical system by taking on the role of assigned stakeholder roles and followed the process of creating, validating, and spending a digital currency asset using interactive elements (see Figure~\ref{fig:enter-blind}).